Examinees with a Disability

 If you need special accommodations for a disability, please complete the following steps:

 - Submit an Alternative Testing Arrangements Request Form stating the specific accommodations you are requesting.
-This form can be found in the bulletin on the FTCE/FELE contractor website at www.fl.nesinc.com.
+This form can be found on the FTCE/FELE contractor website at www.fl.nesinc.com.
 You must submit a new form every time you register to test.

-- Submit on official letterhead all required documentation from a medical or licensed psychologist.
-The documentation should include
+- Submit all required documentation, on official letterhead stationery (including physician name, address, and telephone number), from a medical doctor or licensed psychologist (including license number).
+The documentation must

-- Is dated within the past three years when first presented.
-It will be kept on file and is valid for use by the FTCE/FELE program office for three years after it is received.
+- be dated within the past 3 years when first presented.
+FTCE/FELE Customer Service keeps your documentation on file for 3 years after it is received.

-- It contains recommendations for alternative testing arrangements that are specifically related to the disability
+- contain recommendations for alternative testing arrangements specifically related to the disability.

 You should plan on beginning the registration process and submitting the form and any required documentation as early as possible in order to allow sufficient time for the review and processing of your request.